Skip to main content

 Reynolds is the key that unlocks the door to your academic and professional success.
 Here you will find a safe place to start.
 We will help you explore, dream, succeed, try, and try again.
 Our amazing faculty and highly personalized advisors, your Reynolds Navigators, are well known for guiding you to discover that "aha moment.”
 That means an outstanding college experience, less debt, more freedom, and a solid start on your future.

-Study a curriculum that aligns with certification requirements for Substance Abuse Counselors and Assistants in Virginia, positioning you for success in obtaining credentials such as CSAC and CSAC-A.
+Study a curriculum that aligns with certification requirements for Substance Abuse Counselors and Assistants in Virginia, positioning you for success in obtaining credentials such as Certified Substance Abuse Counselor (CSAC) and Certified Substance Abuse Counselor- Assistant (CSAC-A).

 Graduates can pursue rewarding careers in various settings, including hospitals, treatment programs, group homes, shelters, and correctional facilities.
 Additionally, those in recovery for at least two years can become certified as Peer Recovery Coaches or Specialists.